CUBRID/cubrid-manual/en/sql/partition.rst

 List Partitioning
 =================

 List partitioning is a partitioning method in which a table is divided into partitions according to user specified list of values for the partitioning key.
 The lists of values for partitions must be disjoint sets.
-This partitioning method is useful when table data can be divided into lists of possible values which have a certain meaning (e.g. department id for an employees table or country code for an users table).
+This partitioning method is useful when table data can be divided into lists of possible values which have a certain meaning (e.g. department id for an employees table or country code for a user's table).
 As for hash partitioning, :ref:`partition-pruning` for list partitioned tables can only be applied on equality predicates (e.g. predicates using **=** and :ref:`IN <in-expr>` expressions).

 Tables can be partitioned by list by using the **PARTITION BY LIST** clause in **CREATE** or **ALTER** statements::